×

 • Catalan is spoken as a national language in: Andorra, France, Italy, Spain.

 You will also get to know the continents where Arabic and Catalan speaking countries lie.
-Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Catalan language is not available.
+Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Catalan language is 32.
 Find all the information about these languages on Arabic and Catalan.

 Arabic and Catalan Language History